Yeah Yeah (Bodyrox song): 2017 version

-In 2016, Dave Audé released an updated version of "Yeah Yeah", this time billed as "Yeah Yeah 2017" and credited as Luciana and Dave Audé.
+In 2016, American DJ Dave Audé released an updated version of "Yeah Yeah", this time billed as "Yeah Yeah 2017" and credited as Luciana and Dave Audé.
 This version reached number one on Billboard's Dance Club Songs chart the week of 25 February 2017.

 In a 16 February 2017 interview with Billboard, Luciana explained how she and Audé came up with the idea to remake the song.
 "I feel very blessed and grateful right now.
 I am literally doing high kicks around my kitchen table as we speak!
 'Yeah Yeah' is the track that started everything for me.
 I have always felt so passionate about it, so when Dave Audé said to me, 'Let's do a new 2017 version,' I knew it had to be right, and I think we nailed it.
 This No. 1 feels like the icing on the cake for me."